blacklightpy/vaultofknowledge/Classical Advaita's take on Avidya.md

 **That clears that analogy up!** I thought the flower was something other than the "mind" itself.
 I totally missed it when others said it, and kept looking for some other cause for the world.

+(This is not a ChatGPT answer, though I bolded some stuff)

 ---

 ### Inside a Spherical Mirror

-The action lab had a video.
+The Action Lab had a video.
 When the object is at the center, the mirror shows a dark space.
 When the object is off center, we get multiple reflections.
 Cool.

 Another video showed how we can pass through our own reflections.